isomerpages/moe-peihwaprespri/_our-partners/Parents/2025 P1 Parents.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Website%20Banners%20Subpage/948x260%20masterhead%20-%20Our%20Partners3.jpg">
 </div>
 <h2>2025 P1 Admin Matters</h2>
-<p>Dear Parents P1 students in 2025, &nbsp;
+<p>Dear Parents, P1 students in 2025, &nbsp;
 <br>Welcome to Pei Hwa Presbyterian Primary School.
-We would like share with
+We would like to share
-you the “<strong>P1 Administrative Matters</strong>” as listed below for completion by the respective due dates:-</p>
+with you the “<strong>P1 Administrative Matters</strong>” as listed below for completion by the respective due dates:-</p>
 <h3>A) Parents to submit or apply:</h3>
 <table style="minWidth: 100px">
 <colgroup>